 Minn.
 Stat. § 624.713 also prohibits other classes of people from possessing guns, including:

 A person who has committed a gross misdemeanor within the last three years also may not possess a firearm.
 These misdemeanors include gang-related offenses, neglect or endangerment of a child, and false imprisonment.
 The penalties for illegal possession of firearms can be severe, particularly for those with already-existing criminal backgrounds.
-A nearby attorney could help build a defense for individuals accused of firearm-related offenses.
+A Bloomington attorney could help build a defense for individuals accused of firearm-related offenses.

 Under Minn.
 Stat. § 609.66, an individual commits a crime if they recklessly handle a gun to endanger the safety of others or intentionally point a firearm at another.
 These actions generally result in misdemeanor charges.